cksystemsteaching/selfie/tools/README.md

 # Tools based on Selfie

-The code in this directory showcases how to extend selfie, see also selfie's Makefile for more details.
+The code in this directory showcases how to extend selfie.
+See selfie's Makefile for more details on how to build the tools.